Mod-two cohomology rings of alternating groups: Relationships between the cohomology of alternating and symmetric groups

 When $n=2$ the associated line bundle in the Gysin sequence is the tautological line bundle over $B\si_2 = \R P^\infty$, and in the notation of Theorem~\ref{T:symmgenandrel} the Euler class $e$ is $\gamma_{1,1}$, the generator of the cohomology.
-In general the Euler class must be the unique non-trivial class which restricts to this, $e = \gamma_{1,1} \odot 1_{n-1}$.
-We record how it multiplies, which is immediate from Hopf ring distributivity.
+For general $n$, the Euler class must restrict to this, so $e = \gamma_{1,1} \odot 1_{n-2}$.
+We record how it multiplies, which is immediate from Hopf semi-ring distributivity, or can be read off from Theorem~6.8 of \cite{GSS12}.
+Recall that gathered monomials are those expressed with the minimal number of $\odot$ products, and that these form a basis.